 Cuernito: Not quite literally a croissant, because the dough usually has much less butter or even no butter, which is substituted with lard, giving it a different, more pillowy consistency.
 However, the croissant shape remains.

 Dona: Doughnuts in Mexico are usually not yeasty and are seldom fried, which can be a huge letdown for some people.
 Mexican donuts, in general, are sprinkled with sugar.
 In the U.S., it’s more common to find yeasted and fried doughnuts with Mexican-flavored glazes or toppings, such as Mexican chocolate glazed doughnuts or hibiscus glazed doughnuts.
 Dough Doughnuts from Mexican Chef Fany Gerson in New York City and Trejo’s Coffee and Donuts from Mexican-American actor Danny Trejo in Los Angeles are great examples of these more American doughnuts with a Mexican-flavored spin.

 Elote: This cookie takes its name from the shape and the finish given to the outer dough, and to a vegetable colorant used to fill a separate piece of dough that fills the outer shell.
 The dough contains lard and yeast, making it crumbly but airy.
 Not to be confused with pan de elote.

-Empanada de fruta: A fruit-filled hand pie, which can be made from either flaky puff pastry or a less buttery dough.
-It can also be sprinkled with sugar or painted with egg wash to achieve a glossy finish.
+Empanada de fruta: A fruit-filled hand pie, which can be made from a pie crust-like dough, flaky puff pastry or a less buttery dough made with lard.
+It can also be sprinkled with sugar or painted with an egg-wash to achieve a glossy finish.